-Body Builder must provide access to brake master cylinder to enable fluid level check and the ability to add fluid as required.
-Clearance to master cylinder should be provided to enable easy removal of the cap and replacement if ever required.
+The body builder must provide access to brake master cylinder to enable fluid level check and the ability to add fluid as required.
+Clearance to master cylinder should be provided to enable its easy removal and replacement if ever required.
 Visual access to warnings printed on master cylinder reservoir must be provided per FMVSS 105.